Trav1sT/HyperBeam/README.md

 ## Features
 1. Login Page\
   1.1 Create account with email verification\
-  1.2 Login with account create from feature 1.1\
+  1.2 Login with account create from feature\
   1.3 Reset password\
   1.4 Sign in with Gmail\
   1.5 Log out\
-  1.6 User stays logged in unless user chose to sign out\
+  1.6 User stays logged in unless user chose to sign out
 2. Task\
   2.1 Create task with button on Module Card\
   2.2 Set reminder\
   2.3 Change reminder\
-  2.4 Delete task\
+  2.4 Delete task
 3. Module Card\
   3.1 Module card can only be created with module codes that are in NUSMod API\
   3.2 Delete module and all of its content\
   3.3 Display the number of quizzes and task in it\
-  3.4 Display course information based on NUSMod API\
+  3.4 Display course information based on NUSMod API
 4. Quiz\
   4.1 Create quiz with button on Module Card\
   4.2 Create open-ended question\